Area near Ukraine nuclear plant hit again despite US pleas - KTVZ

 Associated Press

-NIKOPOL, Ukraine (AP) — There are new claims of Russian shelling close to the Zaporizhzhya facilities.
-They came Monday only hours after international pleas to spare the area around Ukraine’s main nuclear plant from attacks.
-Nikopol is on the the opposite bank of the Dnieper River and about 6 miles downstream from the plant and came under fire three times during the night from rockets and mortars.
-Ukraine media are reporting that four people were wounded.
-Reports of sustained shelling in and around the facilities further highlight the dangers of a war that will hit the half-year mark on Wednesday.
+NIKOPOL, Ukraine (AP) — A Ukrainian mayor says Russian shelling just across the river from Ukraine’s main atomic plant has wounded four people.
+Monday’s shelling came only hours after the latest international pleas to spare the area from attacks to prevent a nuclear disaster.
+Nikopol came under fire three times overnight from rockets and mortar shells.
+The blasts hit houses, a kindergarten, the bus station and stores.
+Mayor Oleksandr Saiuk said four people were wounded.
+Reports of sustained shelling around Europe’s largest nuclear power plant further highlighted the dangers of a war that will hit the half-year mark on Wednesday.